shawnduong/PXEnum/README.md

 # TODO
 ## Checks
-* Locally open ports
-* Services
-* MAC addresses
-* sudo history
+* All done!
 ## Other
-* Finish all the todo checks
+* ✓ Finish all the todo checks
 * Polish it up
 * Coffee
 * Update README.md to include typical stuff like install directions.